-- D 1.11 The Council will only permit an extension to a house where the extension: - a. would be in keeping with, or complement, the existing house in terms of scale, massing, general built form, architectural detailing and choice of materials; - b. would not have an adverse impact on the appearance of the house from the public highway; - c. would not have an adverse impact on the street scene as a whole; - d. would not have any significant adverse impact on the amenity of adjoining residential property; and - e. would not result in the over-development of the house curtilage in terms of excessive loss or modification of available garden space and loss of offstreet car parking or manoeuvring facilities where, in the case of the latter, this would be detrimental to highway safety. - 3.68 3.82 Poorly designed or oversized extensions to homes can have a significant adverse effect on neighbouring property and the general streetscape.
-The Council does not wish to restrict unnecessarily the freedom of householders to adapt their property, but will resist proposals for extensions that would be clearly detrimental in this respect. - 3.69 3.83 Inappropriate or poorly designed porches and dormers can be detrimental to a neighbourhood by interrupting the sequence of house fronts and rooflines. - 3.84 The Council will prepare and publish supplementary planning guidance on the design of house extensions to complement the provisions of this policy.
+- D1.11 The Council will only permit an extension to a house where the extension: - a. would be in keeping with, or complement, the existing house in terms of scale, massing, general built form, architectural detailing and choice of materials: - b. would not have an adverse impact on the appearance of the house from the public highway; - c. would not have an adverse impact on the street scene as a whole; - d. would not have any significant adverse impact on the amenity of adjoining residential property; and - e. would not result in the over-development of the house curtilage in terms of excessive loss or modification of available garden space and loss of off-street car parking or manoeuvring facilities where, in the case of the latter, this would be detrimental to highway safety. - 3.86 Poorly designed or oversized extensions to homes can have a significant adverse effect on neighbouring property and the general streetscape.
+The Council does not wish to restrict unnecessarily the freedom of householders to adapt their property, but will resist proposals for extensions that would be clearly detrimental in this respect. - 3.87 Inappropriate or poorly designed porches and dormers can be detrimental to a neighbourhood by interrupting the sequence of house fronts and rooflines. - 3.88 The Council will prepare and publish a supplementary planning document on the design of house extensions to complement the provisions of this policy.